Women's Equality Day

 Women’s Equality Day Virtual Scavenger Hunt

-Commemorate the Centennial of the 19th Amendment and the 55th Anniversary of the Voting Rights Act by going on a Virtual Scavenger Hunt with us!
-When you have completed the scavenger hunt, email it to firstname.lastname@example.org by Thursday August 27th by 5pm.
+Commemorate Women's Equality Day by going on a Virtual Scavenger Hunt with us!
+When you have completed the scavenger hunt, email it to firstname.lastname@example.org by Friday August 27th by 5pm.
 The first 20 who send in their completed form will win a prize.
-Winners will be announced at the Women’s Center Orientation Friday August 28th.
-Scavenger Hunt will go live on August 26th. *Prizes are for UofL students, faculty & staff, but we encourage the community to participate too!
+Stop by our Women’s Equality Day event on August 31st to receive your prize. *Prizes are for UofL students, faculty & staff, but we encourage the community to participate too!

 Optional, but encouraged: Share your finds on social media and tag us so we can celebrate these women and acknowledge their fight for the right to vote!
 We will be sharing your photos on our Instagram and Facebook.